SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

-Bootable OpenCore EFI Folder and the relevant files used to make it.
-Made for the HP EliteBook 2570p, with macOS Monterey in mind.
-Initially based on OpenCore 0.8.5, updated to OpenCore 0.8.8.
+Bootable OpenCore EFI Folder, made for the HP EliteBook 2570p laptop, running macOS Monterey.
+Currently updated to: OpenCore 0.8.8.

 **<ins>PLEASE READ ALL THE INSTRUCTIONS BEFORE USING THIS EFI.</ins>**

 ***I will not be held responsible for any bricks just because you were too lazy to read.***

-<ins>Even then, use this EFI at your own risk and only if you know what you're doing and can edit the config.plist according to your own hardware and needs.</ins>
+**<ins>Even then, use this EFI at your own risk and only if you know what you're doing and can edit the config.plist according to your own hardware and needs.</ins>**

 ## Considerations
    ### macOS
-   - You can install any macOS Monterey version, either with a full installer or through recovery. <ins>This EFI folder has not been tested with any other macOS, and therefore does not have support for anything other than macOS Monterey.</ins> If you want to install a different version, see: **"What if I need > macOS Monterey?"**
+   - You can install any macOS Monterey version, either with a full installer or through recovery. <ins>This EFI folder has not been tested with any other macOS, and only supports macOS Monterey.</ins> If you want to install a different version, see: **"What if I need > macOS Monterey?"**
    ### Requirements
-   - While officially you only need 4GB of RAM, I personally recommend no less than 8GB running in [dual channel](https://www.crucial.com/articles/about-memory/what-is-dual-channel-memory) and using a SATA SSD at the very least to get reasonable performance.
-However, this is optional and completely up to you.
+   - While you technically only need 4GB of RAM, I recommend no less than 8GB running in [dual channel](https://www.crucial.com/articles/about-memory/what-is-dual-channel-memory) and using an SSD at the very least to get reasonable performance.
-   - You ***NEED*** to have the exact same model or, at the very least, have a [same generation](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture)) CPU and iGPU to use this config.plist as is.
+   - You need to have the exact same model or, at the very least, have a [same generation](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture)) CPU and iGPU to use this config.plist as is.
    ### config.plist
    - You need to have emulated NVRAM enabled by setting `LoadEarly` to `True` for both OpenRuntime.efi and OpenVariableRuntimeDxe.efi. ***You cannot boot if this is configured incorrectly after the initial install.
 Be careful when snapshotting with [ProperTree](https://github.com/corpnewt/ProperTree) as it resets the*** `LoadEarly` ***value to*** `False`***.
 This has the potential to break booting completely and will warrant a full reinstall.*** If you have questions, see: **"What if I don't know how to enable emulated NVRAM?"**
    - Before using this EFI make sure to generate your own SMBIOS information with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) using `MacBookPro10,1` and place it in `PlatformInfo` before being able to use this EFI.
 If you don't know how to do this, see: **"What if I don't know how to use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)?"**